Gray codes and symmetric chains: Introduction

 \begin{proof}[Proof of Theorem~\ref{thm:gmlc-2fac}] The proof is illustrated in Figure~\ref{fig:q5}~(b).
 Consider two edge-disjoint SCDs~$\cD$ and~$\cD'$ in the $(2n+1)$-cube.
 Let~$\cR$ and~$\cR'$ be the chains obtained from~$\cD$ and~$\cD'$, respectively, by restricting them to the middle $2\ell$~levels, so chains that are longer than~$2\ell-1$ get shortened on both sides.
 As all chains in~$\cR$ and~$\cR'$ start and end at symmetric levels and the dimension~$2n+1$ is odd, all these paths have odd length (possible lengths are $1,3,\ldots,2\ell-1$).
 Therefore, by taking every second edge on every path from~$\cR$ and~$\cR'$, we obtain two perfect matchings~$M$ and~$M'$ in the subgraph of the $(2n+1)$-cube induced by the middle $2\ell$~levels.
 As the paths in~$\cR$ and~$\cR'$ are edge-disjoint, the matchings~$M$ and~$M'$ are also edge-disjoint.
 Therefore, the union of~$M$ and~$M'$ is the desired cycle factor. \end{proof}

 This proof motivates the search for a large collection of pairwise edge-disjoint SCDs in the $n$-cube.
 We can then use any two of them to construct a cycle factor as described in the previous proof, and use this cycle factor as a starting point for building a Hamilton cycle.
-This two-step approach of building a Hamilton cycle via a cycle factor proved to be very successful for such problems (see e.g.~\cite{MR2548540, MR2836824, MR2925746, MR3483129, MR3599935, DBLP:conf/soda/SawadaW18, muetze-nummenpalo-walczak:18}).
+This two-step approach of building a Hamilton cycle via a cycle factor proved to be very successful for such problems (see e.g.~\cite{MR2548540, MR2836824, MR2925746, MR3483129, MR3599935, DBLP:conf/soda/SawadaW18, muetze-nummenpalo-walczak:21}).
 Consequently, for the rest of this section we focus on edge-disjoint SCDs in the $n$-cube.

 There is a well-known construction of an SCD for the $n$-cube that is best described by the following parenthesis matching approach pioneered by Greene and Kleitman~\cite{MR0389608}; see Figure~\ref{fig:paren}.
 For any vertex~$x$ of the $n$-cube, we interpret the 0s in~$x$ as opening brackets and the 1s as closing brackets.
 By matching closest pairs of opening and closing brackets in the natural way, the chain containing~$x$ is obtained by flipping the leftmost unmatched 0 to move up the chain, or the rightmost unmatched~1 to move down the chain, until no more unmatched bits can be flipped.
 It is easy to see that this indeed yields an SCD of the $n$-cube for any~$n\geq 1$.
 We denote this standard SCD by~$\cD_0$; it is shown in Figure~\ref{fig:q5}~(a) for~$n=5$.
+There are several alternative ways to describe this SCD (see~\cite{MR0043115, MR0319772, MR0450151}).

 By taking complements, we obtain another SCD, which we denote by~$\ol{\cD_0}$.
 It is not hard to see that~$\cD_0$ and~$\ol{\cD_0}$ are in fact edge-disjoint for any~$n\geq 1$~\cite{MR532807}.
 Figure~\ref{fig:q5}~(b) shows both SCDs for~$n=5$, and how they are used for building a cycle factor.
-Apart from this standard construction, we are not aware of any other construction of an SCD in the $n$-cube, even though there are several different ways to describe the same SCD (see e.g.~\cite{MR0043115, MR0319772, MR0450151}).